michaelrafailyk/IntegerStemFinder/README.md

 #### 1.0.3

-Graph with diagonal lines between weight are removed, to avoid the confusion between user coordinates (that was) and stem curvature (wasn't).
+Graph with diagonal lines between weights are removed, to avoid the confusion between user coordinates (that was) and stem curvature (wasn't).
 An updated functionality with a stem curve graph could be added later.